lauren1113/Kayak-Capstone-Project/README.md

 # Kayak Fanatic
 ## Savvy Coders Capstone Project

-This is my first coding project!
-I am creating a Single Page Application, which will act as a Kayak Adventure Guide.

-Description: A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.
+####Description:

-Kayak Fanatic serves as an informational database with everything you need to know to have a successful and enjoyable kayaking adventure in Missouri.
+Kayak Fanatic serves as an informational database with everything you need to know to have a successful and enjoyable kayak adventure.
 It includes a mile tracker to record your kayak trip, information about nearby lakes and rivers, a beginner’s guide to kayaking, and a quiz beginners can take to find the best kayaks to fit their adventure-style.

 Table of Contents: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.